destel/rill/README.md

 - Features like ordered fan-in require even more complex orchestration and synchronization

 The list can be continued.
-And while tools like channels, ErrGroups or semaphores are powerful on their own, combining them into a complex logic, can lead to code with lots of boilerplate that's difficult to write, read, and maintain.
+And while tools like channels, ErrGroups or semaphores are powerful on their own, combining them into a more complex logic, can lead to code with lots of boilerplate that's difficult to write, read, and maintain.

-Rill was born out of the desire to encapsulate all this complexity in a library with a simple, composable, and expressive API.
+Rill was born out of the desire to remove code duplication and to encapsulate all this complexity in a library with a simple, composable, and expressive API.
 The introduction of generics in Go 1.18 opened the door to creating functional-style operations on channels, providing a natural way to achieve this goal.